 - Description: On the second floor, you’ll find Jewel Nightclub’s small and large balcony tables.
 From here, you’ll have an all-encompassing view of the main room.
 We recommend the tables shown in the photo below as these are directly behind the glass railing giving you an optimum view.
 (There are tables behind these as well, but the view isn’t as good.)
 Additionally, because the balcony tables are on the mezzanine level, they come with a slightly lower price tag, making them ideal for groups on a tighter budget.

 - Cost: $2000+

 - Guests: 20

 - Description: The skyboxes are themed VIP suites that offer one of the most exclusive and private VIP experiences in town.
 No club on The Strip has VIP rooms like this.
 For instance, there’s the Gallery that features a collection of photos, the Blind Tiger designed after a speakeasy, the Studio that resembles a recording studio, and my favorite – the G.O.A.T., which stands for “Greatest Of All Time.”
 In the G.O.A.T., you’ll find treasures like jerseys and memorabilia from some of the most significant sports legends of our time.
 We recommend these rooms for groups that want to keep the party to themselves.
 But don’t worry about missing out on the action from these suites.
 Each room features a glass railing that overlooks the party.
 And you can quickly head downstairs to the dance floor anytime you’d like.

 All clubs in Las Vegas charge three additional fees on top of the table price.
 These fees are the venue fee (sometimes referred to as the service fee), tax, and tip.
 You’ll want to factor in these costs to calculate the total amount you’ll pay.

 One of the best features about Jewel is that you can’t go wrong with picking a table location, especially in the main room.
 You’ll feel like you’re in the party no matter where your table is located.

 You can order any items from Jewel’s bottle service menu and have it count towards the spend requirement of the table.
-The lowest priced bottles start at $550 for a 750 ml bottle.
+The lowest priced bottles start around $600 for a 750 ml bottle.